-Both the 80D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
 The 80D was replaced by the Canon 90D, while the X-U Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica X-U Typ 113 Manual.
+Further information on the features and operation of the 80D and X-U Typ 113 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 80D and the Leica X-U Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 80D:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.